Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Experimental Setup

 \subsection{Experimental Setting}

 This section provides comprehensive details of our experimental configuration for evaluating the SCER framework.
-We describe the datasets used for evaluation, model architectures employed across different domains, baseline methods for comparison, hyperparameter settings, and evaluation metrics.
+We describe the datasets used for evaluation, the model architectures employed across different domains, the baseline methods used for comparison, the hyperparameter settings, and the evaluation metrics.
 These detailed specifications ensure reproducibility and provide a complete context for the results presented in the main paper.